xpepermint/vue-rawmodel/README.md

       { // reactive model definition
         dataKey: 'user', // [required] variable name (the name which you would use within the data() block)
         modelName: 'User', // [required] model class name that exists on the application context (defined earlier)
+        modelData: {}, // [optional] initial data for populating the model (can also be a function)
         reactive: true, // [optional] when `true`, models are watched and validated when a model field is changed
         immediate: false, // [optional] when true, the model is validated immediately when the component is created
-        debounce: 300 // [optional] the number of milliseconds to wait before running model validations }
+        debounceTime: 300 // [optional] the number of milliseconds to wait before running model validations }
     ]
   },